Codecademy/docs/content/swiftui/concepts/navigation/navigation.md

   - 'path/iOS-path'
 ---

-**Navigation** is the ability to navigate to diffrent views from the root view in the app.
-In SwiftUI, `NavigationStack` is used to enable the root view to present views over it, but in iOS 15 and less `NavigationView` was used in the past but it's deprecated since iOS 16 and introduced `NavigationStack`.
+**Navigation** is the ability to navigate to different views from the root view in the app.
+In SwiftUI, `NavigationStack` is used to enable the root view to present views over it.
+In iOS 15 and before, `NavigationView` was used, but it's been deprecated since iOS 16 introduced `NavigationStack`.

 ## NavigationStack
 To be able to navigate to diffrent views from the root view, The view will be warped with `NavigationStack` struct as you see in the example below: